Arizona Divorce Process | Step by Step Timeline

 What Happens After You File for Divorce in Arizona

 Since Arizona is a no-fault state, neither spouse needs to give a reason to obtain a dissolution of marriage.
 At least one spouse needs to be able to assert the marriage is irretrievably broken.
-Additional laws apply to couples that chose to have a “covenant marriage.”
+Other laws apply to couples that chose to have a “covenant marriage.”

 If you are at all unsure of the Arizona divorce process and laws about your divorce case, you should contact an experienced Arizona divorce attorney as soon as possible.
 In some situations, a judge could order your spouse (or ex-spouse) to pay all or part of your lawyer’s fees accumulated as a result of the proceedings.

-- Termination of the marriage
+- The termination of the marriage;

-- Determination of spousal maintenance or alimony
+- The decision of spousal maintenance or alimony;

 Discovery and Disclosure Phase of an Arizona Divorce

 Disclosure refers to the legal obligation to provide certain routine documents needed in a divorce.
-It includes the obligation to turn over income tax returns, copies of debt statements, copies of titles to property, income statements and the like.
+It includes the requirement to turn over income tax returns, copies of debt statements, copies of titles to property, income statements and the like.

 Temporary Orders Hearings in an Arizona Divorce

 Either spouse may file a Motion for a Temporary Orders Hearing.
 The purpose of the hearing is for the judge to issue orders that will be in place until they are modified or a final divorce decree is issued.
 The court will schedule a hearing and listen to evidence.
 The court will then issue orders about the temporary custody of the minor children, child support, alimony, used of community assets, payment of community bills, and even attorney fees.

 The parties will be required to attend a Resolution Management Conference before the court schedules a trial.
 At the Resolution Management Conference, the judge will determine what issues will be resolved at a hearing and how long that trial make take to complete.
 The judge will also issue orders dictating what needs to be done by both parties before the day of trial.